Scheherazade (Rimsky-Korsakov): Jean-Christophe Maillot – Les Ballets de Monte Carlo (2009)

 Artistic Director of Les Ballets de Monte Carlo, Jean-Christophe Maillot, reinterpreted Fokine’s Scheherazade in 2009; the same year Alonzo King premiered his work.
 Maillot’s adaptation premiered at the Grimaldi Forum Monaco.

 Maillot pulled much inspiration from the original staging and choreography of Fokine’s ballet as it was set on the Ballets Russes.
 His biggest inspiration was the music itself: Rimsky-Korsakov’s symphonic suite of the same name.

 His choreography honors that of the original ballet in its sensuous waves and ripples, as well as its narrative.
 However, it is also modernized with contemporary, almost jazz-influenced, movements for both male and female characters.

 The sets and costumes were designed by Jerome Kaplan.
 They incorporate some elements directly from the original designs of Leon Bakst, but also strip some away.
 Both mix ornate and more streamlined designs depending on the characters and settings for the scenes.
 Maillot combines traditional and modern aesthetics to create a “spectacle” that transcends time.
 Where in the original ballet, most of the costuming was ornate no matter the character, Kaplan distinguishes between the characters of more importance through brighter color palettes and more intricate designs while the costumes for the corps are simplified.

 Critical reviews of the work can be difficult to find.
 However, in a review of Maillot’s reimagining, Dance Magazine stated, “the results are hot and spicy.”

 Others

 Sergei Prokofiev wrote a Fantasia on Scheherazade for piano (1926), which he recorded on piano roll.

-Fritz Kreisler arranged the second movement (The Story of the Kalendar Prince) and the third movement (The Young Prince and the Princess) for violin and piano, giving the arrangements the names "Danse Orientale" and "Chanson Arabe", respectively.

-In 1959, bandleader Skip Martin adapted from Scheherazade the jazz album Scheherajazz (Sommerset-Records), in which the lead actress, Yvonne De Carlo, was also the principal dancer.
+Song of Scheherazade is a 1947 Universal Picture in which the lead actress, Yvonne De Carlo, was also the principal dancer.
 The plot of this film is a heavily fictionalized story, based on the composer's early career in the navy.
 He was played by Jean-Pierre Aumont.

+The film Invitation to the Dance by Gene Kelly uses Scheherazade as dance music in the third story of the film, the animated segment "Sinbad the Sailor".

+Fritz Kreisler arranged the second movement (The Story of the Kalendar Prince) and the third movement (The Young Prince and the Princess) for violin and piano, giving the arrangements the names "Danse Orientale" and "Chanson Arabe", respectively.